GovTechSG/java-apex-api-security/README.md

 * urlPath - Signing URL, remember to append <<tenant>>.e.api.gov.sg or <<tenant>>-pvt.i.api.gov.sg in <<URL>>
 * appId - App ID created in Gateway
 * secret - set to null for REST L2 SHA256WITHRSA
-* formList - to support parameter for form data if any
+* formData - to support parameter for form data if any
 * password
 * alias
 * fileName